-The State shall comply with the applicable arbitrage regulations mandated by the Internal Revenue Code.
+The State Treasurer shall comply with the applicable arbitrage regulations mandated by the Internal Revenue Code, including but not limited to, regulations regarding timely filings.
+For State Financial Obligations, the State Treasurer is responsible for the following:

-- A. The investment of Financial Obligation proceeds will be undertaken in accordance with applicable state law and, if applicable, the State's Investment Policy. - B. The State shall maintain investment allocations by source of funds and record pro rata interest income of any commingled funds used to accumulate the moneys to pay the principal and interest on Financial Obligations, on a monthly basis. - C. Balances in project accounts attributable to the proceeds of Financial Obligations shall be monitored to insure the proceeds are expended within the deadlines in the Internal Revenue Code and applicable federal tax regulations. - D. Rebate computations should be performed until Financial Obligations are paid in full, in accordance with Internal Revenue Code regulations.

-E. If applicable, the State Treasurer, may seek special tax counsel to opine on arbitrage regulations.
+- A. The direction of investments related to proceeds of the issuance or incurrence of Financial Obligations will be undertaken by the State Treasurer in accordance with applicable State law and, if applicable, the State Treasurer's Investment Policy. - B. The State Treasurer shall maintain separate accounts by source of funds and record pro rata interest income of any commingled funds used to invest the proceeds of Financial Obligations, on a monthly basis. - C. Balances in project accounts shall be monitored by the State Treasurer to document the spending and allocation of the proceeds of Financial Obligations. - D. The State Treasurer shall perform rebate computations until Financial Obligations are paid in full, in accordance with Internal Revenue Code regulations. - E. If applicable, the State Treasurer, may seek special tax counsel to opine on arbitrage regulations, and may employ arbitrage specialists as necessary to complete the required computations.